Skip to main content

 • may be removed if they're very big, to avoid problems during birth

-• may be passed to the baby during birth, but this is rare – the virus can cause infection in the baby's throat or genitals
+• may be passed to the baby during birth, but this is rare - the HPV virus can cause infection in the baby's throat or genitals

 Most pregnant women with genital warts have a vaginal delivery.
 You might be offered a caesarean depending on your circumstances.
-A caesarean section, or C-section, is an operation to deliver your baby through a cut made in your tummy and womb.

 Content supplied by the NHS and adapted for Ireland by the HSE